patrickoser/social-app/README.md

 Todo:
-    Install Tailwind and make sure it functions properly.

-    Create a plan for what needs to be created, each feature and how it would roughly work.
 Pages needed:
     Home feed
         Could try making the feed scroll across the screen/left to right, instead of up and down.